logo

 Physiological Changes During Week 8 of Pregnancy

-• Breasts: At 8 weeks, hormonal changes are causing your breasts to become larger, tender, and more sensitive.
-The area around the nipples, known as the areola, may darken, and small bumps called Montgomery glands might become more pronounced.
+At 8 weeks, hormonal changes may make your breasts feel tender and larger and cause the areola to darken.
+Tiny bumps called Montgomery glands might become more pronounced.
 These changes are preparing your body for breastfeeding later in pregnancy.

-• Hair, Skin, and Nails: Hormonal fluctuations can affect your hair, skin, and nails.
-Hair may grow faster and feel thicker, while some women may notice acne or increased oiliness due to higher levels of pregnancy hormones.
+Hormonal fluctuations can affect your hair, skin, and nails.
+Hair may grow faster and feel thicker, while some women may notice pigmentation, acne or increased oiliness due to pregnancy hormones.
+Sunscreen with SPF 30 or higher can help prevent this.
 Nails may grow more quickly but could also become brittle.

-• Respiratory and Cardiovascular Symptoms: Your respiratory system is working harder to supply oxygen to both you and your growing baby, which might leave you feeling breathless at times.
-The cardiovascular system is also adapting, with your heart pumping more blood to meet the increased demands of pregnancy.
-This can sometimes cause light-headedness or a faster heartbeat.
+Your respiratory system works harder to supply oxygen to you and your growing baby, which may sometimes leave you feeling breathless.
+The cardiovascular system is also adapting, with your heart pumping more blood to compensate for the increased blood volume, which can sometimes cause light-headedness or a faster heartbeat.

-• Uterus and Cervical Position: By Week 8, the uterus is roughly the size of a tennis ball and begins to rise above the pelvic bone.
-This growth may cause mild cramping or pressure as the uterus expands to make room for the developing foetus.
-You might feel a sense of pressure by the end of the day.
+By Week 8, your uterus is about the size of a tennis ball and begins to rise above the pelvic bone.
+This might cause frequent urination, mild cramping or pressure as the uterus expands to make room for the developing foetus.

-• Vaginal Discharge: An increase in vaginal discharge is normal at this stage.
-Typically, it’s thin, clear, or white and helps protect against infections.
-However, if the discharge changes colour, develops a strong odour, or causes discomfort, consult your healthcare provider.
+An increase in vaginal discharge is expected at this stage.
+Typically, it will be snot-like or mucus-like and helps protect against infections.
+However, consult your healthcare provider if it changes colour, develops a strong odour, or causes discomfort.

 TopTips for Weeks 8